carlosfelgarcia/PomodoTimer/README.md

 # PomodoTimer
-A nice idea of pomodoro timer.
+A nice idea base of pomodoro timer.